Photo of Joe T. Sylve

 Hash Types

-APFS_HASH_INVALID 0 An invalid hash algorithm
+APFS_HASH_INVALID 0 n/a An invalid hash algorithm

 File System Tree